Itz-Soumya/NXT-Homepage/README.md

 Use this page in your web browser as homepage.
 DONT TRY TO COPY THIS!!
 Enjoy.

-LINK.
+LINK FOR VIEWING.
 https://itz-soumya.github.io/NXT-Homepage/

-🔥 Make This Your Homepage – Here's How! 🔥
+🔥 Make This Your Homepage.Now 🔥
-Want instant access to awesome content every time you open your browser?
-Set [YourWebsiteName] as your homepage in just a few clicks.
-Here's how to do it based on your browser:

 🌐 Google Chrome
 Click the 3 dots (⋮) in the top-right corner.